West Campus Building C 107

 Fall & Spring Semesters: Monday – Thursday, 8:00 a.m. to 8:00 p.m., Friday 8:00 a.m. to 1:00 p.m.

 Summer Sessions: Monday - Thursday, 8:00 am to 1:00 pm, Closed on Friday, Saturday, and Sunday

 Student performance addresses the knowledge and skills a student should possess upon completion of this course with a cumulative course average of 70% or above.
 To that end, there are general course learning objectives (listed below) and more specific weekly learning objectives for this course.
 The weekly learning objectives will be clearly enumerated within the relevant weekly content.

 This course will be guided by meeting both the general course learning objectives and the weekly learning objectives.
-At the end of the semester, students are expected to have a more advanced understanding of the field of criminal investigation and the essential elements therein.
+At the end of the semester, students are expected to have a working knowledge of key issues relevant to the field of sociology and the essential elements therein.

 In order to receive your AC Connect Email, you must log in through AC Connect at https://acconnect.actx.edu .